AriZoneVibes/AriZoneVibes/ToS.md

 ## Conduct and Process
 Once you submit a commission and I accept it, we will follow this process:
-1. Will discuss the details of the commission and pricing.
+1. We will discuss the details of the commission and pricing.
-2. Once details are confirmed, I will make a rough sketch of the ideas.
+2. Once details are confirmed, I will invoice you.
-3. Once approved, I will invoice you.
+3. After payment has been received, I will begin drafting.
+4. I will send you the draft for your review and approval.
-4. I will begin work on finishing the commission.
+5. I will begin work on finishing the commission.
-5. I may occasionally send you WIPs to show progress.
+6. I may occasionally send you WIPs to show progress.
-Depending on the work at hand, edits may be possible.
+  - Depending on the work at hand, edits may be possible.
 It depends on the request.
-Any oversights I make during the process will be tended to the best way possible.
+  - Any oversights I make during the process will be tended to the best way possible.
-6. Once finished, a link with the artwork will be messaged to you at its highest resolution as a PNG file
+7. Once finished, a link with the artwork will be messaged to you at its highest resolution as a PNG file
-7. Unless negotiated otherwise, the finished commission will be uploaded.
+8. Unless negotiated otherwise, the finished commission will be uploaded.
+  - Refunds are no longer offered at this point.

 If you fail to respond to me for 3 days, I will work to completion with the information given to me.
 I will do my best to contact you through any other means that I can think of.
 Should the commission not be paid within a week, it will be canceled.